rspack-contrib/path-serializer/README.md

 );
 ```

-The specific usage can be found in [./src/types.ts](https://github.com/rspack-contrib/path-serializer/blob/main/src/types.ts)
+More features can be found in [./src/types.ts](https://github.com/rspack-contrib/path-serializer/blob/main/src/types.ts)

 ## Showcases